-- Developed and drafted research collaboration agreements for rapid WGS (whole genome sequencing) research with children’s hospital partners around the United States
+- Developed and drafted research collaboration agreements for genetic research with children’s hospitals around the United States

-- Represented a life sciences start-up in all business transactions and policy development essential to becoming fully operational post-formation, including:
+- Represented a life sciences start up in all business transactions and policy development essential to becoming fully operational post-formation

-- Drafting and negotiating pilot project agreements, strategic partnerships, confidentiality agreements, material transfer agreements, co-development agreements, consulting agreements, multi-party consortium formations and agreements, research collaborations, clinical trial agreements, beta agreements
+- Drafted and negotiated pilot project agreements, strategic partnerships, confidentiality agreements, material transfer agreements, co-development agreements, consulting agreements, multi-party consortium formations and agreements, research collaborations, clinical trial agreements, beta agreements

-- Drafting and negotiating HPO (human phenotype ontology) database software and other bioinformatics pipeline technology services agreements (hosted software and SAAS licenses), data use agreements, data transfer agreements
+- Drafted and negotiated HPO (human phenotype ontology) database software and other bioinformatics pipeline technology services agreements (hosted software and SAAS licenses), data use agreements, data transfer agreements

-- Conducting employee and executive training on privacy of information, conflicts of interest in government-funded research and in nonprofit transactions, private use and private benefit, and other nonprofit corporation legal issues
+- Conducted employee and executive training on privacy of information, conflicts of interest in government-funded research and in nonprofit transactions, private use and private benefit, and other nonprofit corporation legal issues

-- Negotiating hardware, lab instruments, and consumables purchase and licensing agreements
+- Negotiated hardware, lab instruments, and consumables purchase and licensing agreements

-- Fictitious business name(s) registration; advising on copyright, trademark, branding and press releases
+- Advised life sciences technology company on copyright, trademark, branding and press releases

-- Drafted successful IDN (integrated delivery network) documents including provider and management contracts, advised a nonprofit IDN with more than 40 locations
+- Drafted successful integrated delivery network documents including provider and management contracts, advised a nonprofit network with dozens of locations

 - Extensive experience with drafting, analysis and compliance related to information privacy and security, e.g. HIPAA, California information privacy laws, COMIA (Confidentiality of Medical Information Act et al), GDPR (General Data Protection Regulation), CCPA (California Consumer Privacy Act), including Notices of Privacy Practices, privacy breach analysis, working collaboratively with technical experts and consultants to achieve compliant system procedures and protections